 Qualifications:

-Manufacturer: Minimum of seven (7) years experience in manufacturing draft-control curtain assemblies that have been successfully installed in compliance with requirements of authorities having jurisdiction.
+Manufacturer: Minimum of seven (7) years experience in manufacturing draft-control curtain assemblies at a facility in the United States that have been successfully installed in compliance with requirements of authorities having jurisdiction.

 Installers: An entity that employs installers and supervisors who are trained and approved by manufacturer for both installation and maintenance of units required for this Project.